Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Background and Related Work

+\textbf{Probabilistic Neural Networks.} Probabilistic models learn a distribution over model parameters thus incorporating uncertainty in predictive modeling.
+The implicit regularization due to the probabilistic nature can improve generalization performance particularly when there is insufficient data.
+Prior works on Probabilistic or Bayesian Neural Networks (BNNs) \citep{neal2012bayesian,graves2011practical,hernandez2015probabilistic} seek to learn the posterior distribution over model parameters that best explains the data.
+While these works use the BNN to directly predict the data, we use a probabilistic neural network to improve the quality of low dimensional embeddings of high dimensional data.
+The probabilistic embeddings given by our model serve as inputs to predictive models like GPs.
+Thus our approach aims to improve GP kernel learning and not replace BNNs.
+Moreover BNNs do not capture \emph{similarity} between data points or provide closed form uncertainty estimates on test data like GPs do.
+Hence GPs and BNNs are generally not used for the same tasks.

 \textbf{Semi-Supervised Learning.} Recently, \citep{jean2018semi} proposed Semi-Supervised Deep Kernel Learning (SSDKL) approach which uses posterior regularization, given a large amount of unlabeled data, to reduce the labeled data requirement for GP kernel learning.
-Various other semi-supervised learning approaches \citep{kingma2014semi,odena2016semi,tarvainen2017mean,laine2016temporal} have been studied which yield accurate predictions with few labeled and many unlabeled examples.
-However sufficient unlabeled data may not always be available to enable effective regularization especially in the presence of cost/memory constraints.
-Our approach combines probabilistic neural networks and GPs to yield accurate, uncertainty aware predictions with very few labeled and \emph{no unlabeled} examples.
+Various other semi-supervised learning approaches \citep{kingma2014semi,odena2016semi,tarvainen2017mean,laine2016temporal} have also been studied which yield accurate predictions with few labeled and many unlabeled examples.
+For such settings, we propose a semi-supervised model, SSDPKL in \fref{sec:DPKL} which is constrained to ensure that the unlabeled data is not projected too far away from the labeled data in the latent space, and outperforms SSDKL for regression (\fref{sec:Expts}).

-\textbf{Few-shot Classification.} To demonstrate the efficacy of our model in other small data settings we also propose an extension to few-shot classification \citep{chen2019closer} in \Cref{sec:DPKL}.
-By replacing their baseline deterministic models with our probabilistic model we not only achieve significant improvement over the baseline but also achieve comparable accuracy to state of the art meta-learning methods \citep{finn2017model,vinyals2016matching,sung2018learning,snell2017prototypical}.